>> Safety Resources

 - Never pass a vehicle that is stopped for pedestrians.

-- Before making a turn, be sure the path is clear of any pedestrians.
+- Before making a turn, be sure the path is clear of any pedestrians or bicyclists.

 - Slow down in areas where you are likely to find pedestrians, such as near bus stops, schools, and playgrounds.